2018: the year of Account Based Marketing (ABM)

 As one of the most talked-about strategies in B2B marketing, account-based marketing is rapidly changing the way we think about marketing at scale.
 But what is it?
 And why is it driving so much conversation?

-Account-based marketing (ABM) is a strategy that uses a suite of tools and processes to create personalized campaigns around target accounts.
+Account-based marketing (ABM) is a strategy that uses a suite of tools and processes to create personalised campaigns around target accounts.
 So instead of a single campaign with many targets, there are multiple campaigns, each targeting just one account.
 True ABM strategies have four components: identifying the right accounts, improving customer engagement, aligning sales and marketing, and measuring and optimizing your campaign performance.

 As for its recent popularity, ABM is not a new strategy.
 ITSMA, a B2B marketing community dedicated to researching the latest technology and marketing strategies, coined the term “account-based marketing” in 2004.
 In the years since, tools like CRM platforms and marketing automation have become more powerful, more accessible, and more intuitive, making it easier and more effective to practice account-based marketing.